Accounting concepts¶

-Here we'll give a quick hledger-oriented intro to some useful accounting concepts (continuing with the journal file from Easy workflow #1: hledger add).
+Here we'll give a quick hledger-oriented intro to some useful accounting concepts, using the journal file created in Tutorial: hledger add.
 Also we'll discuss account hierarchy in hledger.
 At the end, there's a collection of useful links to learn more.

 Accounting describes the status of a business, person or other entity at any point in time in terms of three amounts: